 While living for a year in Madrid, Spain, Caroline used her school breaks and weekends to travel throughout Spain and many other countries within Europe.
 She also lived in Bolivia and Brazil, and traveled throughout Peru, Chile, and the Amazon.
 Caroline thinks it's OK for students to be uncomfortable when traveling abroad: "It is in these moments we learn about ourselves and the new culture we are visiting.
 When you leave your comfort zone, you grow.
 You'll feel awkward and out of place many times, but that's OK.
 Don't shy away from difficult moments or stay where you are comfortable, you may be surprised at how strong you are."

-Tim Boubek is the Vice President of University Relations.
+Tim Boubek is the Vice President of Strategic University Partnerships.
 CEA established its University Relations department to serve as a vital resource to enhance university outreach efforts throughout the U.S. Tim leads the team of CEA Regional Consultants to foster collaborative relationships with university partners, and provides U.S. institutions with a keen knowledge of CEA operations, from student recruitment, admissions, and planning through their time abroad and return to their U.S. campus.

 Tim brings many years of study abroad experience to the position, having served previously in several operational capacities at CEA.
 A current member of NAFSA, he graduated from Western Illinois University with a Bachelor of Science in Law Enforcement - Criminal Justice and a minor in Business Administration.
 He earned a certificate in Human Resources Management from the University of Phoenix.

 CEA was wonderful to work with…Their support and knowledge was constant through the planning and execution.